-Legal controls would include deed restrictions enforceable by DOEE that would: (a) limit use of the Site to commercial and /or industrial operations; (b) prohibit use of groundwater at the Site; (c) require implementation of the engineering controls and the SMP; and (d) require vapor barriers and venting systems in buildings constructed within the PCE plume until the PRGs for vapor intrusion have been achieved.
+Legal controls would include deed restrictions, enforceable by DOEE, that would:

+- (a) Limit use of the Site to commercial and /or industrial operations - (b) For alternative LSS-V-2,

+- a.
+Stipulate implementation of a permanent, non-containment-type remedy (such as excavation) prior to completing the transfer of any portion of the area of vanadium impacted soils to a new owner, and. - b.
+Stipulate excavation and removal of impacted soils from the site in the event Pepco plans to construct a permanent structure over the vanadium-impacted soils. - (c) Prohibit use of groundwater at the Site - (d) Require implementation of the engineering controls and the SMP and - (e) Require vapor barriers and venting systems in buildings constructed within the PCE plume until the PRGs for vapor intrusion have been achieved.

 In addition, deed restrictions will also include documentation of the location and type of known contaminants remaining in soil, and any requirements for compliance monitoring and reporting.